The New 52: "Convergence": the return of Hypertime and the Pre-"Crisis" multiverse

 In February 2015, it was announced that following the Convergence storyline in May, the New 52 branding would not be used anymore, although the continuity of the New 52 would continue.
 That June, 24 new titles were unveiled under a newly introduced DC You initiative, and most of the 25 remaining titles of The New 52 had new creative teams.

 The Multiversity Guidebook #1 changed the nature of the 52 multiverse.
 In this book, the New 52 multiverse was the result of a phenomenon called Hypertime.
 In the book, Brainiac takes cities from the Pre-"Crisis", Post-"Crisis", and Post-"Flashpoint" multiverses and placed them on a planet in another reality.
-He leaves a portion of himself behind; this part of Braniac renames himself Telos and has the cities battle each other.
+He leaves a portion of himself behind; this part of Brainiac renames himself Telos and has the cities battle each other.
 Deimos of Skartaris tries to take complete control of the Telos' world but is killed by the Parallax-possessed Hal Jordan.
 This triggers a chain reaction that threatens to collapse the multiverse.
 To prevent this, Telos sends several of the heroes back to the Crisis on Infinite Earths to prevent the destruction of the original multiverse.
 Telos states "They have done it.
 Reality is resetting, stabilizing.
 Each world has evolved, but they all still exist."
 In an interview, writer Jeff King stated "Post-Convergence, every character that ever existed, in either Continuity or Canon, is now available to us as storytellers."